lonnen/dotfiles/README.md

 When [dotfiles][dotfiles] is run, it does a few things:

-1. Git is installed if necessary, via APT or Homebrew (which is installed if necessary).
+1. Verifies Xcode, Git and Homebrew are installed
 2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists).
 2. Files in `init` are executed (in alphanumeric order).
 3. Files in `copy` are copied into `~/`.